 A Health and Welfare Lasting Power of Attorney (LPA) is a legal document that gives one or more trusted persons the legal power to make decisions about your health and welfare if you lose the capacity to do so yourself.
 An LPA cannot be used until it is registered with the Office of the Public Guardian.
 LPAs can make decisions for you when you lack the mental capacity to do so yourself, including the withdrawal of life-prolonging treatment.

 Compassion in Dying is the only organisation to have published information for the public on the LCP and what comes next.
-It can be found:
+Click here to download the PDF

 For all Dignity in Dying media enquiries, please contact Jo Cartwright on 020 7479 7737 / 07725 433025 or at email@example.com